Best Wineries Near Parma: My Final List for 2024

 Website: cantina il poggio

-Cantina Il Poggio is located in the lush hills of Salsomaggiore Terme, an area famed for its thermal baths and rich agricultural traditions.
-The winery produces a wide range of wines, including sparkling, white, red, and rosé, using both traditional and international grape varieties like Barbera, Bonarda, and Merlot.
+Cantina Il Poggio sits in the green hills surrounding Salsomaggiore Terme, an area known for its thermal spa heritage and agricultural traditions.
+The winery produces sparkling, white, red, and rosé wines using both local and international grape varieties such as Barbera, Bonarda, and Merlot.

-Experience: The winery offers immersive tours that include a walk through the vineyards, a visit to the winemaking facilities, and tastings of their wines paired with local delicacies such as Prosciutto di Parma and Parmigiano-Reggiano.
-The estate also produces its own extra-virgin olive oil, which is included in the tasting sessions.
+Experience: Tours usually include vineyard walks, visits to the production facilities, and tastings paired with local products such as Prosciutto di Parma and Parmigiano Reggiano.
+The estate also produces extra-virgin olive oil, often included in tastings.

 3. Lamoretti Azienda Agricola Vitivinicola